fyhuang/img2loc/work_log.md

   Didn't make any progress at all.
 Training completely stalled.

+#### Manually inspect val set

+* World1 looks good, as expected.
+* Im2gps_v2 is >90% good.
+* Some shots are still indoors, or too narrow FOV.
+* Can potentially do some more cleaning.

 ### Attempt #5 (optimizing TinyViT)

 The first attempt with TinyViT was very poor, much poorer than expected.
+Train loss was basically flat.
 Here we do some experiments to try and determine why.

 Baseline settings: